File-Based Routing

 export function loader(ctx: LoaderContext) { return { stats: getDashboardStats() }}This keeps your data fetching logic separate from your components, which is useful for complex loaders with many imports.
 If both loader.ts and a loader export in page.tsx exist, loader.ts takes precedence.

-Section titled “Route groups”If you want to share a layout between routes without adding a URL segment, use parenthesized directory names:
+Section titled “What are route groups?”If you want to share a layout between routes without adding a URL segment, use parenthesized directory names:

 app/ (marketing)/ layout.tsx ← shared layout for marketing pages page.tsx ← / (no /marketing prefix) about/ page.tsx ← /about (dashboard)/ layout.tsx ← shared layout for dashboard pages overview/ page.tsx ← /overviewDirectories wrapped in parentheses () are route groups.
 They affect layout nesting but do not appear in the URL.